MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

    If prompted, accept PSGallery as the source for the cmdlets.

-Now you can do the [regular PowerShell prerequisites](#prerequisites-for-the-exo-v2-module) and [install the EXO V2 module](#install-the-exo-v2-module).
+Now you can do the [regular PowerShell prerequisites](#prerequisites-for-the-exchange-online-powershell-module) and [install the Exchange Online PowerShell module](#install-the-exchange-online-powershell-module).

 #### Linux

-The EXO V2 module is officially supported in the following distributions of Linux:
+The Exchange Online PowerShell module is officially supported in the following distributions of Linux:

 - Ubuntu 18.04 LTS
 - Ubuntu 20.04 LTS

-If you have trouble using the EXO V2 module on other distributions of Linux, send email to the following address: `exocmdletpreview[at]service[dot]microsoft[dot]com`.
+If you have trouble using the Exchange Online PowerShell module on other distributions of Linux, send email to the following address: `exocmdletpreview[at]service[dot]microsoft[dot]com`.
 The email address is purposefully obfuscated to avoid spam.

 For instructions on installing PowerShell 7 on Linux, see [Installing PowerShell on Linux](/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1&preserve-view=true).